bitstormFA/ArrayFire-Nim/README.md

 The current version is 0.1

-All tests have been performed on Arch Linux but with the basic libraries installed all common linux distributions should work - no tests have been performed on other OSes.
+All tests have been performed on Arch Linux but with the basic libraries installed all common linux distributions should work - no tests have been performed on other OS.

 ### License